malai-0.2.5 is out now!

 Listening on 127.0.0.1:9091

-and it'll go through malai
+localhost:9091 and it'll go through malai and

-to expose your local SSH server for remote access — without opening port 22 publicly.
+connect to the exposed service.You can even use malai tcp to expose your local SSH server for remote access — without opening port 22 publicly.

 systemctl status sshd